videv93/fyp-fr/README.md

-# LLM Agents for Smart Contract Vulnerability Analysis
+# Generate Vulnerable Transaction Sequences for Smart Contract using Large Language Models

+This project utilises a multi-agent workflow to identify vulnerabilities and generate transactions to exploit them.
+In future iterations we will run these exploits in a sandbox VM to demonstrate them.

 ## Features